Warriors-Haven-Gaming/Zombie-Framework/CONTRIBUTING.md

 ## SQF/CPP Style Guide

-- All indentation should use tabs
+- All indentation should use 4 spaces
 - Lines should not contain any trailing whitespace
 - Lines should avoid exceeding 80 characters unless its readability would be worsened by line breaks